 It was hard to decide between the 30″ and 40″ models since the 30” model still provides 4 racks and 730 sq. in. of cooking space.
 This offers the perfect space and is big enough to fit eight small racks of ribs or six chickens.

-Finally, this smoker also offers a Bluetooth model, so if having the ability to control your smoker through the phone sounds appealing to you, read on below to Pick #5.
+Finally, this smoker also offers a Bluetooth model, so if having the ability to control your smoker through the phone sounds appealing to you, skip to Pick #5.

 Specifications for Masterbuilt 30-Inch Digital Electric Smoker